 The Sinfonia project "Smart Cities & Communities" with more than 30 partners from eight countries has already been completed.
 In the city of Innsbruck, energy-saving measures were tried out in city districts.
 Among others, IKB gained experience in the areas of modern cogeneration, solar thermal energy, heat-cold storage, heat pumps for the use of local waste heat sources or heat supply via district heating networks.
 The project was handled by the Standortagentur Tirol

 Cool places for a cool Innsbruck.
-To cool down so-called heat islands, there are already two projects in the city of Innsbruck: cool-Inn & alp-INN.
+To cool down so-called heat islands, there are already two projects in the city of Innsbruck: cool-Inn & COOLYMP.

 cool-INN has already been implemented by the City of Innsbruck, IKB, the University of Innsbruck and the University of Natural Resources and Applied Life Sciences in Vienna (BOKU).
 The aim was to achieve an improved quality of stay of the square and the park at the fairground in Ing-Etzel-Straße.
-In December 2021, the construction work was completed and the park was enlivened by numerous events in the summer of 2022 (KlimaSalon).
+In December 2021, the construction work was completed and already in summer 2022, the park was enlivened by numerous events (KlimaSalon).

 Traffic master plans